Skip to content ↓

 • ensure that all children have access to enrichment experiences such as visits, sporting experiences and enrichment opportunities

-• Assistant Progress Leaders will monitor attendance and support parents to ensure their child attends school so that there is no gap between the attendance of disadvantaged children and others
+• Tutors will monitor attendance and support parents to ensure their child attends school so that there is a reduced gap between the attendance of disadvantaged children and others